How To Create More Efficiency

 Other Ideas for Increased Efficiency

-Of course, the above ides aren’t the only way to create more efficiency in your work and daily life.
+Of course, the above ideas aren’t the only way to create more efficiency in your work and daily life.

 Here are a few other ideas you can build on: